-Saugus Union offers three state-preschool preschool programs at Cedarcreek, Rio Vista, and Santa Clarita.
+Saugus Union offers three state-preschool preschool programs at Cedarcreek, Rio Vista, and Rosedell.
 These are state-funded preschools for income eligible families.
-These programs provide all students a developmentally based pre-academic curriculum that promotes the child's cognitive, social, emotional, and physical development in preparation for kindergarten.
+We also provide a fee-based collaborative preschool program at Bouquet Canyon Early Learning Academy.
+Both of these programs provide all students a developmentally based pre-academic curriculum that promotes the child's cognitive, social, emotional, and physical development in preparation for kindergarten.
 Child-directed and teacher-initiated activities designed to promote success for each individual child are implemented daily.
 Learning and discovery centers are provided every day to allow children the opportunity to explore, develop, and expand on interests, skills, and concepts introduced by the preschool instructors.
 Each preschool program is staffed by highly qualified child development professionals and appropriate ratios are maintained at all times.

-• The state preschool programs serve children who reach four years of age by September 1st of the current school year.
+The state preschool programs serve children who reach four years of age by September 1st of the current school year.
 If space permits, children who reach three years of age by September 1st of the current school year may also be enrolled.
+The fee-based collaborative preschool program serves children who reach three and four years of age by September 1st of the current school year.